Germany Doing Business in Texas

 As one of the top five countries for foreign direct investment in Texas, Germany continues to uphold its strong relationship with the Lone Star State.

 Texas’ world-class infrastructure supports a large influx of goods from Germany.
-Since January 2011, more than half of FDI projects into Texas originated from Western Europe, according to FDI data.
+Since January 2011, more than 40% of FDI projects into Texas originated from Western Europe, according to FDI data.
 In fact, the United Kingdom, Germany and France are among the top five countries for foreign direct investment projects in Texas.
 As a result, Germany also ranks among the top five countries for share of Texas’ private industry employment at foreign-owned firms.
 Texas and Germany share several industry strengths, including aerospace and aviation, manufacturing and more.
 These shared industries have been strengthened by major German company investments in Texas, such as Siemens Intelligent Transportation Systems.
 Texas’ state-of-the-art airports also provide direct flights to Frankfurt and Munich.

 Texas & Global Markets